How long does the recruitment process take?

 drugs (amphetamines, cannabis, etc) within the last 6 months.

-Are there any other issues which
+Are there any other issues which may affect my

 Yes.
 We cannot accept applications from anybody who is currently

 being treated for an addiction (alcohol, gambling, etc) or has

 received such treatment in the last 12 months; has ever suffered